 Lately I’ve been taking advantage of the comp museum admission perk through my employment with New-York Historical Society.
-I’ve saved a good deal of cash at New York’s premier cultural institutions with inflated admission prices ($25, MoMA; $20, Frick Collection; … Continue reading
+I’ve saved a pretty good amount of cash at some of New York’s premier cultural institutions ($25, MoMA; $20, Frick Collection; $22, … Continue reading

 In previous posts I have explored the alarming issue of language loss as it relates to the preservation (and extinction) of collective human knowledge and world cultures.
 Whether reporting the death of the last living member of the Bo language group, discussing the … Continue reading